epfahl/richter/README.md

 First, while the app has been tested in the _test-it-live_ sense, it is completely lacking in any serious tests.
 The only tests (the non-serious ones) are a couple documentation tests for utility functions.
 What I'm saying is, don't try to make money off of this right away.
-There's lots of bullet-proofing to be done.
+There's lots of HTTP mocking and other bullet-proofing to be done.

 Take a look at the code comments for notes, todo items, "fixme"s, and thoughts on how I could have made different life choices.